 However, local emergency service officials agree that placing a 221 unit residential housing unit, a 70,500 sq. foot supermarket and a 4300 sq. ft. bank where nothing currently exists will not only increase traffic and change the character of that part of town, but increase the need for emergency services to that area of town, as well.

 According to Police Chief Frank Papapietro, the northern sector of town where the development is proposed has always been considered the quieter sector, unlike the southern part of town where Shop Rite, the strip malls, and Brookchester and Dorchester put out far more calls for emergency services.

 Increased traffic alone means increased calls for service to emergency services.
-Residents have seen how a car accident involving a pedestrian on River River, such as the one that involved a high school student this spring, brings out police, ambulance and in many cases, the fire department.
+Residents have seen how a car accident involving a pedestrian on River River, such as the , brings out police, ambulance and in many cases, the fire department.
 Not only can one accident clog River Road, one of the town's main arteries and a familiar cut-through road for cars accessing and exiting Route 4, but it can involve many of the town's emergency resources.
 It also diverts traffic onto the local roads.